 Cook the plantain pancakes

 - Heat a non-stick frying pan over medium heat.
-If you want to, add a dollop of butter to the pan to act as a lubricant.
+If you want to, add a dollop of butter or coconut oil to the pan to act as a lubricant.

-- Once the pan is heated, add about 1/2 cup of batter.
+- Once the pan is heated, pour the batter onto the pan about 1/2 cup.
 Don't add too many dollops.
 Leave enough space between them so they don't merge.
 Usually, that's about 3-4 pancakes.

 - Depending on the size, leave the pancakes to cook for 30 – 60 seconds.
 Once bubbles start forming, flip it over.
 Leave it to cook on the other side for another minute.